defiwrapper/defiwrapper/packages/defi-sdk/src/query/networks/README.md

 3. With this date, we edit the [./packages/defi-sdk/recipes/adapters/aave/e2e.json](./packages/defi-sdk/recipes/adapters/aave/e2e.json) to include the one token you're testing:

     ```json
-    TODO fix recipe so that they use `chainID`
     {
     "query": "./avalanche.graphql",
     "variables": {
       "address": "0x47AFa96Cdc9fAb46904A55a6ad4bf6660B53c38a",
-      // Todo: explain how to find the chain's RPC (google)
+      // Use google to find your network's RPC address, and add it below:
       "node": "https://api.avax.network/ext/bc/C/rpc""
     }
     ```